eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 Note the value of `podname` in each response.
 It should have the prefix `reviews-v1`.

-That ultimately is the evidence we're looking for.
+That, ultimately, is the evidence we're looking for.

 ### Inspect the Envoy configuration

 We can ask the question:  how is `sleep` configured to route requests to the `reviews` service?

-We can ask Istio to show us the envoy configuration of the sidecar of the client, in this case `sleep`:
+We can ask Istio to show us the Envoy configuration of the sidecar of the client, in this case `sleep`:

 ```shell
 istioctl proxy-config routes deploy/sleep --name 9080 -o yaml